The Teams

 Supporting Experience

-• Emphasis on making geoscience and space science accessible to all audiences and increasing the science literacy of non-scientist adults by linking the arts and science.
+- Emphasis on increasing the science literacy of non-scientist students and adults by linking the art, science, and culture

-• Invited keynote speaker for STARCONN, AstroAssembly Convention, North American Jules Verne Society.
+- Invited keynote speaker for STARCONN, AstroAssembly Convention, North American Jules Verne Society, Geological Society of America

 Selected Publications/Presentations Relevant to PUNCH